MY NAME IS ROSE.

 As such, I consider myself neither a process-focused nor a product-focused art teacher; but a happy little mix of freestyle meets technical.
 Each class leaves ample room for children to experiment, explore, problem-solve, make independent decisions, collaborate, and pursue their creative vision.
 That’s the process part.
 Each class also incorporates some form of technical instruction… be it teaching drawing or painting techniques, how to (kindly) critique an artist’s work, or how to use an art tool or medium.
 That’s the technical part.
 Both methods provide learning opportunities, inspire confidence; promote creative thinking; and develop important cognitive, social-emotional, and fine motor skills.

-Finally, it is my immense hope that my studio provides a peaceful and joyful escape from the busy, frenetic world... a welcoming, get-lost-in-the-moment, be oneself, happy space.
+Finally, it is my immense hope that my art classes provide a peaceful and joyful escape from the busy, frenetic world... a welcoming, get-lost-in-the-moment, be-oneself, happy space.
 A space where children can just BE and have FUN.
 Because above all, creating should be fun!

 I can't wait to welcome your child to The Dreaming Heart Art Studio and to encourage and support them on their creative journey!
 Please do not hesitate to ask me questions, offer up programming suggestions, or provide feedback!